 Each student is expected to be seated in the classroom when class begins.
-A student who arrives in class after the bell rings or leaves class early without permission is considered tardy.
+A student who arrives in class after the official class start time or leaves class early without permission is considered tardy.
 A student who misses over half a class period will receive two tardies.
 Students who leave class for an extended period of time may be counted tardy or absent.
 Three tardies count as one absence.